Review: THE INCANTATION (2018)

 As much a dark fairy tale as it is a horror film, THE INCANTATION benefits from the judicious use of odd angles, time-lapse photography and trick editing to produce an otherworldly feel.
 Thankfully Walko resists the urge to overuse these techniques and lessen their impact something too many others have done.

 Despite its flaws, THE INCANTATION works for the most part and is an effective film.
-Credit to the director for his visual sense and making a promising debut.
+Credit to the director for his visual sense and for making a promising debut.
 And to Valentine for an excellent central performance despite a lack of experience.

 Gravitas Ventures will release THE INCANTATION to VOD on July 31st.